Contact

 The cross is a white-enamelled golden cross with a dark blue medallion bearing the three crowns of the order and an upright sword, crowned with a closed crown.
 Between the arms of the cross are open crowns.

 The collar consists of alternating blue-enamelled antique helmets on pelte shields and swords with scabbards.
+The collar can be conferred upon foreign citizens as a special mark of honour.

 The classes are: